daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-Slope of budget constraint = slope of indifference curve $\rightarrow$
+Slope of budget constraint = slope of indifference curve $\rightleftarrows$^[The  $\rightleftarrow$ symbol means 'if  and only if', i.e., the  object on the right-hand side implies the object on the left-hand side, and vice versa.
+In  some context this means a 'necessary and sufficient condition',  but here it is just basically a definition.]

 $$P_X/P_Y = MRS$$

-*Note* both slopes are negative, so both negative signs cancel out, leaving this condition.
+*Note* that both slopes are negative, so both negative signs cancel out, leaving this condition.

-\textcolor{RawSienna}{Adv: The above is shorthand; the MRS varies everywhere, it is a function of the \emph{point} it is evaluated, i.e., $MRS = MRS(X,Y)$}

-***
+\textcolor{red}{Warning:} The above is shorthand; recall that the  marginal rate of substitution may vary everywhere along an indifference curve (remember the idea of satiation and diminishing MRS).
+It is a function of the \emph{point} it is evaluated, i.e., $MRS = MRS(X,Y)$.
+It is only at the *point where the consumer is optimizing* that these slopes must be equal.^[They can also be equal at some other suboptimal points, where  she is not spending all of her income, or  if the indifference curves have a shape very different from the one above (more or less, where they are not 'convex').
+Where she is consuming some of every good, this is a *necessary* condition for such a point to represent an optimal consumption choice, but it may not be a sufficient condition.
+May also be optimal for her to consume *none*  of certain goods,  in which case this condition  will not hold.
+We return to this later.]

-### At an optimal consumption choice (given above assumptions)
+### At an optimal consumption choice (given above assumptions, see above footnote)

 - Consume all of income (locate *on* budget line; follows from 'more is better')
 - Psychic tradeoff (MRS) equals market tradeoff ($P_X/P_Y$)

-\textcolor{gray}{Note: This holds for all goods where you consumed a positive amount, assuming the 'convex preferences'.
-You need not consume every good, as we will graphically see later.}

 \bigskip